 - To enter the inner area of the bowl or the playing field;

-- To disrupt the event; to use political propaganda or to act politically, to use slogans or emblems that are racist, xenophobic or hostile to the democratic constitution of the state, or to disseminate them, or to demonstrate a radical right-wing stance by making gestures;
+- To use political propaganda or to act politically, to use slogans or emblems that are racist, xenophobic or hostile to the democratic constitution of the state, or to disseminate them, or to demonstrate a radical right-wing stance by making gestures;

 - To climb on or over structures and facilities not intended for general use, in particular façades, fences, walls, enclosures, blocks, lighting facilities, camera stands, trees, masts of any kind, and roofs;

 - To use egress stairwells unless instructions have been issued to vacate the Arena;

 - To enter areas (such as functional areas, VIP spaces, and areas reserved for the media etc.) that are not generally accessible, or regarding which the respective access authorization does not apply;